Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 This term is a bit tricky because not only is there not an official definition for this way of eating, but it's used in different ways to refer to a diet that is based on plants.

 When I write our content for Brownble, when I film videos, when I teach our cooking classes or write any of our courses, I use these the terms vegan and plant based as synonyms.
-For many people
+For many people these are the same thing.

-The term plant based has also been used when talking about a vegan diet when it comes to the dietary aspect (i.e. the food you eat), but not referring to some of the other lifestyle aspects of being vegan (more on this below).
+The term plant based has also been used when talking about a vegan diet when it comes to the dietary aspect (i.e. the food you eat), but not referring to some of the other lifestyle aspects of being vegan (more on this later on).
 Essentially, someone who was making all of the vegan choices when it comes to their plate and their meals, but weren't so concerned about making animal friendly choices outside of meals in other lifestyle aspects like the products you buy, cosmetics, clothing, etc.

-It also got a big push within a very particular niche among people who had decided to eat essentially a 100% vegan diet excluding all animal products, but were doing it mostly for health reasons, and not so much for environmental or ethical reasons such as animal rights.
-It became a very popular term among doctors
+It also got a big push within a very particular niche, among people who had decided to eat essentially a 100% vegan diet excluding all animal products, but were doing it mostly for health reasons, and not so much for environmental or ethical reasons such as animal rights.
+It became a very popular term among doctors that are recommending a plant based diet to patients to heal or prevent certain chronic illnesses, and where the focus wasn’t on ethical issues.

-centered around plants but does still include some small amounts of animal products, sometimes by people who are easing their way into a vegan diet and sometimes by people who are simply making plants the focus but still including other non-vegan foods.
-In this definition, it would be very similar to what is referred to as a flexitarian diet.
+In recent years however, the term plant based has been used to talk about a diet that is mostly vegan and centered around plants but still includes some small amounts of animal products, sometimes by people who are easing their way into a vegan diet and sometimes by people who are simply making plants the focus of meals, but are still including other non-vegan foods.
+Within this definition, it would be very similar to what is referred to as a flexitarian diet.

 A Newer Term: Plant Forward Diets · What do People Who are Plant-Forward Eat?